Second impeachment of Martín Vizcarra: Impeachment vote

-The new impulse to the vacancy motion came, then, at the initiative of the left party Unión por el Perú, Frente Amplio, Podemos Peru, Popular Action and a number of independents.
+The new impulse to the vacancy motion came, then, at the initiative of the left party Union for Peru, Broad Front, Podemos Perú, Popular Action and a number of independents.
 The motion received 27 signatures, surpassing the minimum threshold required to pose an impeachment inquiry (26 congressmen).
 The motion was presented to Congress on October 20, 2020.
 A minimum of 52 votes from Congress is required to initiate impeachment proceedings.

 On 25 October, Walter Martos announced that the Armed Forces “[will not] allow the rule of law to be broken with such need of the people.
 At this moment, five months before the elections, ”which was highly controversial because Article 169 of the Political Constitution of Peru states that the Armed Forces and National Police are not deliberative and are subordinate to the constitutional process.
 On October 27, Martos said that his statements were misinterpreted and stated that "We will never use [in reference to the government] the Armed Forces in political acts beyond their function."

 On 2 November 2020, the admission of the vacancy motion was debated in the plenary session of Congress, at the end of which the plenary session of Congress proceeded to vote on the motion, obtaining 60 votes in favor of starting the vacancy process, 40 votes in against and 18 abstentions.
 The motion received the unanimous support of the Union for Peru, other parliamentary groups decided to vote freely without a collegiate consensus, the parliamentarians of Alliance for Progress and the Purple Party were against, the parliamentarians of FREPAP and 3 legislators from other benches abstained.